tuck1s/sparkypmtatracking/README.md

 You can list these keys with `redis-cli keys msgID*`.

 ## wrapper
-SMTP proxy that accepts incoming messages from your downstream client, applies engagement-tracking (wrapping links and adding open tracking pixels) and relays on to an upstream server.
+This is an SMTP proxy service that accepts incoming messages from your downstream client, applies engagement-tracking (wrapping links and adding open tracking pixels) and relays on to an upstream server.

 TLS with your own local certificate/private key is supported.
-Each phase of the SMTP conversation, including STARTTLS connection negotiation with the upstream server, proceeds in step with your client requests.

 ```
 SMTP proxy that accepts incoming messages from your downstream client, applies engagement-tracking